-The Reading Center is a place in the classroom with soft furniture, books, magazines, puppets, felt boards, other literacy activities and storage that encourages children to spend time looking at books.
-It is a quieter center where children can curl up with a book, or spend time with a friend reenacting a familiar story.
+The Reading Center is a place in the classroom with soft furniture, books, magazines, puppets, stuffed animals and storage that encourages children to spend time looking at books.
+It is a quieter center where children can curl up with a book, or spend time quiet time with a friend.